Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Despite these limitations, the AWeber free plan is a pretty useful option for new businesses that don’t already have a list but want to start running email marketing campaigns.

-The ‘Lite’ plan is a bit of a strange beast.
+The Aweber ‘Lite’ plan is a bit of a strange beast.
 For a start, it doesn’t remove AWeber branding, which is very unusual for a premium email marketing app plan.
 And it doesn’t let you make use of AWeber’s full range of templates.
-So in truth, it’s probably best avoided.
+Overall, I feel it’s probably best avoided.

 This leaves the ‘Plus’ plan as the cheapest one that unlocks all the key functionality of the platform, including unlimited email automations, advanced reporting and sales tracking features.
-Realistically, this is the best option for most users who are interested in a premium AWeber plan.
+For me, this is the best option for most users who are interested in a premium AWeber plan.

 Finally, discounted plans are available for non-profits (3 months free, 25% off after that) and students (20% off) too.